Esther-Wavinya/R/variables.md

 ```

-After Variables, We are going to learn about [Vectors](https://github.com/Esther-Wavinya/R/blob/master/vector.md)
+After Variables, We are going to learn about [Different Data types](https://github.com/Esther-Wavinya/R/blob/master/datatypes.md)